Frequently Asked Questions About Orthodontics

 Do wisdom teeth cause teeth to get crooked?

-Research shows wisdom teeth are not the main cause of crowding—other factors usually play a larger role.
+Research shows that wisdom teeth are not the main cause of crowding.
+Natural changes in tooth position and growth patterns over time usually play a larger role.

-Why do wisdom teeth need to be removed before or after jaw alignment treatment?
+Why do wisdom teeth need to be removed before or after orthodontic treatment?

-Impacted wisdom teeth can lead to infection or gum issues.
-Removal may be recommended to protect long-term oral health.
+Impacted wisdom teeth can lead to infection, gum problems, or damage to nearby teeth.
+In some cases, removal may be recommended before or after orthodontic treatment to protect long-term oral health.

 When is a good time to have wisdom teeth removed?

-Oral surgeons typically recommend removal between ages 16 and 18, when roots are about two-thirds formed.
+Oral surgeons typically recommend removal between ages 16 and 18, when the roots are about two-thirds formed.

 Orthodontic Retainers